-The Saharan dust outbreak episodes identified for year 2011 are marked in Figure 53 by the periods covered by gray bars.
-The superposition of $PM{10}$ daily average concentrations measured in Gharb shows that all the elevated concentration episodes recorded in 2011 occurred in atmospheric circulation conditions causing desert dust advection.
-The $PM{2.5}/PM{10}$ ratio shows that during all desert dust episodes a decrease of the fine PM fraction has been observed.
-During days characterized by concentrations higher than 80 μg/m, the fine fraction of $PM{10}$ decreased to values lower than 40%, indicating the probable natural origin of the aerosol.
+The Saharan dust outbreak episodes identified for years 2010, 2011 and 2012 are marked in Figures 64, 65 and 66 by the periods covered by gray bars.
+Their analysis shows that all the elevated concentration episodes recorded during the considered years occurred under atmospheric circulation conditions causing desert dust advection.
+Furthermore, the $PM{2.5}/PM{10}$ ratio computed for years 2011 and 2012 shows that during desert dust episodes a decrease of the fine PM fraction has been observed.
+During days characterized by concentrations higher than 80 $\mu g/m^3$ , the fine fraction of $PM{10}$ decreased in fact to values lower than 40%, indicating the probable natural origin of the aerosol.
+This features of measured PM concentrations is not clearly observable for year 2010, when the fine-to-coarse PM ratio showed values and time behavior that are different from the corresponding ones recorded during the other two years.
+The largest number of Sahara dust advection episodes has been identified during year 2010, when also the concentration levels occurred during the episodes resulted larger than those observed during the following years.
+The number of episodes identified for year 2012 is larger than the one of 2011, but their impact has been less intense in term of PM concentration peak values recorded by Malta monitoring network.